 4. Buy in season.
 Eat what’s local and fresh when it is in season.
 Not only is it going to give you the best nutritional bang for your buck, it’s going to save you money.

 5. Join a co-op or split bulk orders with friends and family.
 One of the best ways to keep food costs down is to buy in bulk.
 However, this is often not a feasible option for a single family because they may end up wasting more of the product than it’s worth.
 Find a local co-op to join or start a mini co-op of your own and see if you can split orders to help lower costs.
-Also, shopping online for products like coconut oil can yield a substantial amount of savings if you catch the right sale.
+Also, shopping online for products like coconut oil (affiliate link) can yield a substantial amount of savings if you catch the right sale.

 6. Stockpile meals.
 Spend one day a week cooking meals for an entire month.
 Make huge batches of soup, chili, and stew, portion up in individual servings and pop in the freezer.
 Meatloaf and various casseroles are also a great way to batch cook because the dishes freeze and reheat very well.
 Sacrificing a full Sunday once a month can minimize a lot of “what’s for dinner?” stress later on.